Danpav1/Generate-Sort/README.md

 - Sorted (High to Low): Files sorted in descending order.
 - Sorted (Low to High): Files sorted in ascending order.

+The files within this dataset will be used as input for the custom sort implementations.

 ###### Sorting Algorithms

 The files generated will be sorted using the following custom algorithms to benchmark their